zeineb111/Linguistic-cues-for-Textual-classification/index.md

 ### RNN (Recurrent Neural Network)
-The MLP with the TF_IDF model is that it does not take into account the structure of the text, its length or the order of the words in that text.
+The problem with the MLP with the TF_IDF model is that it does not take into account the structure of the text, its length or the order of the words in that text.
 This can be an important feature in texts especially in the English language that is very sensitive to the order of the words in a sentence.
-(For example, Has Nizar been to the barber is
 Thus, if we want to take it into account, we should change the way we approach this problem.
-A text can be seen as a series of words, thus an RNN (a perfectly fitted model for time series) can be good to classify this text seen as a time series of words.
+In fact, a text can be seen as a series of words, thus an RNN (a perfectly fitted model for time series) can be good to classify these news.

 Not all texts have the same length, and since the RNN model requires inputs of the same size, we will pad the text and we set them all to a length of 270 words.

 We implemented an RNN model using LSTM layers.
-LSTM (long short term memory) and because sequences are kind off long (270 times steps!) thus we need the forget gate to be able to remember far away but previously  seen inputs and its decisions are influenced by what it has learnt from the previous time steps, that's what makes RNNs more powerful than the other models for this kind of classification.
+LSTM (long short term memory) because sequences are kind off long (270 times steps!) thus we need the forget gate to be able to remember previously seen inputs and thus its decisions are influenced by what it has learnt from the previous time steps, that's what makes RNNs more powerful than the other models for this kind of classification.
 We split the data randomly into 75% of train set and 25% of test set.

 **Embeddings**